Choosing the Longest-Lasting Exterior Paint Colors

 Painting the exterior of your home is an investment, so you will want to make sure it will look good for many years to come.
 To get the science behind having the color last, I went to the experts in paint product development.
 Here is what they had to say about picking the perfect color for your home's exterior.

 Color is an essential and powerful tool in creating exterior curb appeal.
 Color can enhance attractive features in a home or commercial building.
-However, beyond aesthetics, the critical thing to consider when choosing exterior colors is longevity.
+However, beyond aesthetics, longevity is critical to consider when choosing exterior colors.

 Even though paint technology has improved considerably, it is a fact that color strongly influences paint performance.
 The performance changes because different colors absorb and reflect ultraviolet (UV) light differently.
 Some colors absorb more, while others reflect more light.
 The more a color absorbs UV light, the more prone it is to fade.